Spofforth railway station: Location

 The station was located at the level crossing with today's A661 road at the southern end of the village.
 West of it (53.9541°N 1.4521°W), near Spofforth Castle, a short viaduct with five spans of about 35 ft height and slightly over 30 ft length led the line across a hollow.
 It is still standing, but in a deteriorating condition.
 Between Spofforth and Wetherby York Road, close to the latter station, was the triangular junction with the Cross Gates–Wetherby line.

 Facilities

 The station had two side platforms.
 The station building, designed by George Townsend Andrews and similar to that of Ruswarp, stood on the up platform.
 The down platform had a wooden waiting room of standard NER design.
 The signal box was located on the south-eastern side of the level crossing on the down side of the line.
 The main goods yard was located behind the down platform and was accessed from the west.
 Its two sidings served a stone-built goods shed and a loading dock.
 A cattle dock on the up side was served by a third siding north-west of the crossing.
 Two more sidings on the up side, serving the coal yard, branched off south-east of the level crossing.

+The site today

+The area was built over in the mid-1990s and the housing development of Station Court now occupies the site.